5 Reasons You Should Take A Career Break Abroad At Fifty

 With all the demands and distractions of modern life chances are you’ve lost track of who that is.

-It gives you a moment to think about what you want to do next – the answer might surprise you.
+It will give you a moment to think about what you want to do next – the answer might surprise you.

-Travel lets you do new things, connect with new people and experience new situations.
+What’s great about travel is that you get to do new things, meet new people and experience new situations.

-Even planning and dreaming of your trip will give you a burst of happiness.
+Even planning and dreaming about your trip will give you a burst of happiness.

 And believe it or not, studies have shown that travel helps to keep your brain healthy and sharp.

-This is because new experiences and problem solving, helps increase cognitive flexibility and creativity.
+This is because new experiences and problem solving, help to increase cognitive flexibility and creativity.

-Managing these new and unexpected situations builds self-confidence and a sense of achievement.
+Managing these new and unexpected situations will build your self-confidence and give you a sense of achievement.

-Recalling those special moments can fill you with joy and contentment over and over again.
+You’ll create moments that stay with you long after you’ve returned home.
+And remembering those special moments will fill you with joy and contentment over and over again.